New York’s Elections: Make Your Voice Heard

 Once you are registered to vote, how do you want to cast your ballot?
 This year, New York voters can choose between these three options:

-1. Voting in person during the early voting period:
+1. Voting in person during the early voting period, which began on Saturday, October 26 and ran through Sunday, November 3:

 • You can avoid longer lines and skip the post office by casting your ballot during New York's early voting period.
 Look up your early voting poll site here.